stnolting/neorv32/README.md

 The NEORV32 CPU is based on a two-stages pipelined architecutre.
 Each stage uses a multi-cycle processing scheme.
 Hence, each instruction requires several clock cycles to execute (2 cycles for ALU operations, ..., 40 cycles for divisions).
-The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

-Please note that by default the CPU-internal shifter (e.g. for the `SLL` instruction) as well as the multiplier and divider of the
+The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions. *By default* the CPU-internal shifter (e.g. for the `SLL` instruction) as well as the multiplier and divider of the
 `M` extension use a bit-serial approach and require several cycles for completion.

 The following table shows the performance results for successfully running 2000 CoreMark